venkataravuri/ai-ml-notes/docs/nn/nn-deeplearning.md

 - If you observe erratic behavior or diverging training curves.
 - If the gradients in the early layer of the network are becoming increasingly small while propagating backward.

+Residual connections mainly help mitigate the vanishing gradient problem.

+### Residual Connections in NN

+Residual connections mainly help mitigate the vanishing gradient problem.
+During the back-propagation, the signal gets multiplied by the derivative of the activation function.
+In the case of ReLU, it means that in approximately half of the cases, the gradient is zero.
+Without the residual connections, a large part of the training signal would get lost during back-propagation.
+Residual connections reduce effect because summation is linear with respect to derivative, so each residual block also gets a signal that is not affected by the vanishing gradient.
+The summation operations of residual connections form a path in the computation graphs where the gradient does not get lost.

+Another effect of residual connections is that the information stays local in the Transformer layer stack.
+The self-attention mechanism allows an arbitrary information flow in the network and thus arbitrary permuting the input tokens.
+The residual connections, however, always "remind" the representation of what the original state was.
+To some extent, the residual connections give a guarantee that contextual representations of the input tokens really represent the tokens.

 # References